Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 Are you interested in this content, would you like to acquire knowledge in these subject areas?

-How much a phytotherapist training course costs is determined by the schools themselves.
-The costs can therefore vary from provider to provider.
+How much a phytotherapist training course costs is determined independently by the schools; the costs vary accordingly.

 Question 5: